Limitations of Cluster Addresses on Different Subnets

 Some features require additional configuration to work properly, while others are not supported.

 Connectivity Between Cluster Members

-Since ARP requests issued by Cluster Members are hidden behind the cluster IP and MAC addresses, requests sent by one Cluster Member to the other may be ignored by the destination computer.
+Since ARP requests issued by Cluster Two or more Security Gateways that work together in a redundant configuration - High Availability, or Load Sharing.
+Members are hidden behind the cluster IP and MAC addresses, requests sent by one Cluster Member Security Gateway that is part of a cluster. to the other may be ignored by the destination computer.

 To allow Cluster Members to communicate with each other, a static ARP should be configured for each Cluster Member, stating the MAC addresses of all other Cluster Members.
 IP packets sent between Cluster Members are not altered, and therefore no changes should be made to the routing table.